TotallySly/003.-OWN-PROJECT--hangman--python/README.md

 I took inspiration for this Hangman game from
 [Angela Yu - 100 Days of Python](https://www.udemy.com/course/100-days-of-code/) - Course on Udemy.

 Her tutorial, is a more basic version of the my version of Hangman.
-I adapted the process, and logic, so the user can choose how mnay letters in a word they would like to play with.
+I adapted the process, and logic, so the user can choose how many letters in a word they would like to play with.

 I used her version of Hangman as point of reference, adapting the code for better understanding of how my logic works.